geo-c/OCT-Ckan/README.md

 This repository contains code of the different components of the OCT.
 Tools to improve transparency, examples of open source city apps, open data and city services, interactive guidelines on how to realize an open city, as well as specifications to link the different resources of the OCT (apps, services, datasets, and guidelines) are gradually been added to it.

-The code is redistributed under the Apache v2 license.
+The code is released under the Apache v2 license.